nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+   3. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a product

-1. Deleting a person while all persons are being shown
+1. Deleting a product while all products are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all products using the `list` command.
+Multiple products in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First product is deleted from the list.
+Details of the deleted product shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No product is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+2. _{ more test cases …​ }_

+### Finding products

+1. Find products that match a certain attribute like (`NAME`, `CATEGORY`, `DESCRIPTION`, `PRICE`)

+   1. Prerequisites: There are existing products in the list.

+   2. Test case: `find n:kaya`<br>
+      Expected: Products that contains `kaya` in the name is displayed.
+Details such as the number of products found would be shown in the status message.

+   3. Test case: `find n:kaya c:bread`<br>
+      Expected: Products that contains `kaya` in the name and `bread` in the category is displayed.
+Details such as the number of products found would be shown in the status message.

+   4. Test case: `find`<br>
+      Expected: Error details is shown in the status message as at least one attribute needs to be specified in the command.

+   5. Other incorrect find commands to try: `find blabla`<br>
+      Expected: Similar to previous.

+2. Find products that are out of stock

+   1. Prerequisites: There are existing products in the list.

+   2. Test case: `out-of-stock`<br>
+      Expected: Products that have no items would be displayed.

+3. Find items that have expired

+    1. Prerequisites: There are existing products in the list.

+    2. Test case: `expired`<br>
+       Expected: Products that contain expired items would be displayed.

+4. Find items that are expiring

+   1. Prerequisites: There are existing products and items in the list.

+   2. Test case: `remind 5`<br>
+      Expected: Items that are expiring within the next 5 days would be displayed.

+   3. Test case: `remind 0`<br>
+      Expected: Items that are expiring on the same day would be displayed.

+   4. Test case: `remind -1`<br>
+      Expected: Error details is shown in the status message as the days specified cannot be negative.

+   5. Other incorrect commands to try: `remind blabla`, `remind 9999999999999`<br>
+      Expected: Similar to previous.

 ### Saving data